kwakuemma37/Azure-lessons/README.md

           - Does not enter public internet
           - Resources in each virtual network can communicate to each other.
           - Provides global interconnected network through Azure ( virtual networks can be in separate regions)
-       - User defined routed (UDR):
+       - User defined route (UDR):
-          - Allows you to routing tables  between subnets within a virtual network or between virtual networks.
+          - Allows you to set routing tables  between subnets within a virtual network or between virtual networks.
           - Allows for greater control over network traffic flow.
 ### Describe Azure Virtual private networks
 #### VPN:
       - Uses encrypted tunnel within another network
       - connects 2 or more trusted private networks to one another over an untrusted network (public internet)
-      - Prevents eavesdropping and other attacks by encrpting traffic while travelling over the untrusted network
+      - Prevents eavesdropping and other attacks by encrypting traffic while travelling over the untrusted network
       - Enables network to safely and securely share sensitive information
 #### VPN Gateways:
       - A type of virtual network gateway
-      - Deployed in a dedicated subnet of the virtual network
+      - Deployed in a dedicated subnet of the virtual network How does VPN gateway enables connectivity
       - Enables the following connectivitiy
             - On-premises to Virtual nework connections through site-to-site connection
             - Individual devices to virtual network connetions through point-to-site connection